tarickb/sasl-xoauth2/README.md

 }
 2022-09-10 09:19:00: TokenStore::Refresh: request failed
 Token refresh failed.
-$ sasl-xoauth2-test-config -r ./good-token.json
+$ sasl-xoauth2-tool test-token-refresh ./good-token.json
 Config check passed.
 Token refresh succeeded.
 ```

-(Again, you'll have to specify your configuration file with `-c <config file>`
+(Again, you'll have to specify your configuration file with
-if it isn't located at the system-default path.)
+`--config-file <config file>` if it isn't located at the system-default path.)

 ### Restart Postfix